 Brown Tipped Bob

-Our forever crush Lucy Hale is another gal who's experimented with everything from the blackest hair to blonde highlights.
-We're fans of all her trendy looks, but this brown-tipped hue is definitely one of her sweet spots.
+Our forever crush Lucy Hale is another star who's experimented with everything from the blackest hair to blonde highlights.
+We're fans of all her trendy looks, but this brown-tipped hue is one of her sweet spots.

 Zazie Beetz seems to always get it right and yeah, her natural curls are incredible.
 Plus, we love how she embraces this effortless, confident vibe, and it has us thinking—maybe we should all try to be more like that, too.

-Shay's espresso hair has been a mainstay since the beginning of her career.
-While she occasionally works with various hairstylists and has been known to switch it up with some honey-hued highlights, stylist Glen created a sleek half up-half down look that we can totally incorporate into our own style arsenal.
+Shay Mitchell's espresso hair has been a mainstay since the beginning of her career.
+While she occasionally works with various hairstylists and has been known to switch it up with some honey-hued highlights, stylist Glen created a sleek half up-half down look that we can totally incorporate into our style arsenal.

 Hairstylist Vernon François crafted these beyond stunning cornrow finger waves for Amandla Stenberg at the 2019 Oscars.